FindoraNetwork/platform/components/txn_builder_cli/README.md

 ```
 By default, a randomly generated token code will be used.
 To specify a code, use `--token_code`.
 To define a fiat asset, add `--fiat`.
+To allow update or tracing, add `--updatable` or `--traceable`, respectively.

 * Submit the transaction
 ```